 Power Requirements: Input Voltage: 7-20V DC (7-40V with slight modifications) Output Voltage: 1.2-11V DC (for 12V input) Output Current: 1A max Switching frequency: 52Khz

 The LM2575T-ADJ voltage regulator provides variable width DC pulses to the 330uH toroidal inductor.
-When the output pulse is on, the inductor stores energy, when the pulse turns off, the inductor discharges energy into the 330uF capacitor through the current loop with the 1N5819 schottky diode.
+When the output pulse is on, the inductor stores energy, when the pulse turns off, the inductor discharges energy into the 330uF capacitor through the 1N5819 schottky diode.
 The 1K resister and 10K trimmer potentiometer form a voltage divider circuit, this is used as feedback by the LM2575T-ADJ IC for setting the output voltage.
 The 10uF tantalum capacitor is used to reduce the DC switching noise from the output circuit.